Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Charmander.md

 ---
 Ability1: Blaze
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME004.png
+BookShinyImageName: HOME004_s.png
 BoxSprite: SRD-BoxSprite-charmander.png
+DexCategory: Lizard Pokemon
+DexDescription: 'A rare Pokemon.
+The flame on its tail is an indicator of its feelings and life force.
+If it is healthy and happy, the flame burns brightly.

+  It needs proper care and discipline or else it may rebel later on.'
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Solar Power
 HomeSprite: SRD-HomeSprite-charmander.png
 Learnset: '[[SRD-Charmander-Learnset]]'
 Legendary: 'No'
 Name: Charmander
 Number: 4
+PrimaryEggGroup: Monster
+SecondaryEggGroup: Dragon
 Sprite: charmander.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 85
+  Kilograms: 8.5
+  Pounds: 18.7
 ---

 #PokeroleSRD/Pokedex